-During your clerkship in Medicine you will learn to perform a careful and complete history and physical examination, identify the patients’ problems, develop a differential diagnosis and impression, define that diagnosis in an investigative manner, and then plan for treatment, also in an investigative manner.
+You will learn to perform a careful and complete history and physical examination, identify the patients’ problems, develop a differential diagnosis and impression, define that diagnosis in an investigative manner, and then plan for treatment, also in an investigative manner.
 You will become sensitive and responsive to the needs of your patients, which must come first with you.
-This is foundational to our culture of caring.
-By virtue of becoming physicians, we have made a promise to our patients that we will always care for them, with our hearts as well as our minds, and part of that caring is never accepting the status quo, but always investigating how we can do even little things better.

 Your attendance is required at work rounds and teaching rounds.
 You are expected to attend teaching sessions unless a patient care matter takes precedence.
 For this reason, we do not take attendance but trust you to be adult learners.
 Sometimes these conferences will convey information that seems complex, but feel free to ask questions to clarify any of the concepts, as you are an important part of these conferences.
 First Exposure INTERNAL MEDICINE: Hospital Medicine, Symptom to Diagnosis or IM Essentials are recommended for day to day reading on your patient’s problems and to prepare for your final exam.
 Harrison’s Principles of Internal Medicine or UpToDate is recommended for the in-depth reading on specific subjects, usually triggered by a patient in your care.
 On the last Friday of the Clerkship, you will take a standardized national board examination covering the general field of Internal Medicine.
 You are expected to pass this test in order to receive a passing grade in the Clerkship.
 Remember, gaining medical knowledge should be driven not by the motivation to pass this test, but by the goal of taking great care of sick folks, and very soon you are going to need this information to do that.